wso2/docs-updates/en/docs/updates/using-wso2-docker-images.md

 UPDATE_LEVEL: 10<br>
 OS_PLATFORM : alpine<br>

 According to the above example update level of this docker image is 10, which is a unique tag getting you to a specific update level.
-A special update tag 0 can be used to stay on the latest update level by pointing to the image which does not contain an update level.
+A special update tag 0 can also be used to stay on the latest update level.

 <a class="open-modal" data-open="modal1">
 <img src="../../assets/img/updates/docker-tag.png">